Fun Facts & HistoryHistoric Fun Facts

 Sutter vs. Brannan

 When gold was discovered in Coloma, John Sutter wanted to keep it a secret.
 Unfortunately for him, Sam Brannan found out.
 The story goes Brannan purchased all the “mining” equipment he could find, then ran up and down the streets of San Francisco shouting at the top of his lungs “Gold!
 Gold!
-We found gold in the American River!”
+Gold from the American River!”
 Brannan’s strategy worked, making himself California’s very first millionaire, while Sutter went broke.

 The Lady Adams